looplex-osi/server/README.md

 # About

-`@looplex/browser` plays an important role in our platform engineering mission.
-It's useful at browser environments.
+`@looplex/server` plays an important role in our platform engineering mission.
+It's useful at server environments.

 # Features